 I think it’s hard for us, myself included, to accept that simple and invisible changes like nourishing our bodies can have such a giant impact on our health and wellbeing.
 We’re told that our bodies are born to dysfunction and that we must drastically restrict our diets to “fix” them.
 Or that we’re full of toxins and that the only way to get back to a healthy state is to detox, detox, detox.
 Compound that with the superficial standards of beauty placed especially on women, and the message internalized is that we must avoid and restrict to be worthy human beings.
 But we are worthy of nourishment.
 Embracing that, is healing in more ways than you would expect.

-Jasmine rice with lots of ghee mixed in, topped with fried eggs, bacon, and sautéed spinach (that I steam at the end with apple cider vinegar).
+Jasmine rice (that’s been cooked and cooled overnight and reheated) with lots of ghee mixed in, topped with fried eggs, bacon, and sautéed spinach (that I steam at the end with apple cider vinegar).
 Garnished with tamari, sesame seed oil, and fermented ginger and carrots from Hawthorne Valley Farm.

 Chicken and sourdough dumpling soup with homemade bone broth.

 1 thought on “Healing Through Nourishment”

 Interesting post.
 Thank you for sharing.
 Wish you all the best – speak766